bekirbali/Native-Calculator/README.md

-# Getting start with React Native
+# Getting started with React Native